pgmpablo157321/Amazons/README.md

 ## Approach
 We will aproach this problem by using a minimax algorithm and by making it more efficient with an alfa-beta prunning.
 For a description of these: [minimax](https://en.wikipedia.org/wiki/Minimax) and [alfa-beta prunning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)

 Notice that the [tree of the game](https://en.wikipedia.org/wiki/Game_tree) at the beggining is very large (particularly very wide).
-In fact, the first player has 468 posible moves for her/his first turn!
+In fact, the first player has 468 possible moves for her/his first turn!
 That is kind of a problem since we can't see very far in the tree.
-However notice that as the game progresses the number of possible moves tends to shrink, since there are more blocked spaces (meaning less spaces where to move).
+However notice that as the game progresses the number of possible moves tends to shrink, since there are more blocked spaces (meaning less spaces where to move!).
+So the final algorithm that plays the game will call the minimax algorithm with a depth in function of the number of not blocked space in the game.

 ## Heuristic
+In order to use the minimax algorithm, we need a good heuristic to evaluate how good is a state of the game.
+After a lot games played, the following heuristic was proposed:

+The main goal of the heuristic is to recognize which spaces of the board "belong" to each player.
+The player with more spaces will be able to make more moves than the other player and will win the game.
+To achieve that, we define the following funtion: